sagarmainalle26/Sales_Exploratory_Data_Analysis/README.md

 - Business Recommendations: Provide data-driven recommendations to optimize marketing strategies, inventory management, and targeted campaigns.

 # Conclusion
 This project provides a comprehensive exploratory analysis of sales data that can be used by businesses to make data-driven decisions.
-By understanding customer behavior during peak seasons, such as Diwali, companies can refine their strategies to better serve their customers and increase profitability.
+Th eresult we got for this project is **Married women age group 26-35 yrs from UP, Maharastra and Karnataka working in IT, Healthcare and Aviation are more likely to buy products from Food, Clothing and Electronics category**

 Author - Sagar Mainalle